ray1204ray1204-lab/PBAG2/README.md

 ## QMD Files

-QMD files are located in folder "R".
+QMD files are located in the `R` folder.
 It contains all of the code implementation for the visualization of the plots found in the final report document

 ## Plots

-Figures in image format are fount in the output folder
+Figures in image format are found in the `output` folder

 ## Datasets

-It contains the data used for the code implementation
+It contains the data used for the code implementation, located in `data` folder

 # Directory Structure